 We cannot agreement more.
 Of course this applies to not just physiotherapists but ALL health care providers in Singapore.

 Don’t forget, the evidence based framework involves you as a patient.

 In order for you to achieve truly superior treatment outcomes, you have to play your part in doing your due diligence.
 That is to consider the person whom you are seeking treatment from.

 Is he or she evidence based?
 Does he or she know how to appraise scientific studies and apply them to clinical practice?

 Understanding your low back pain

 #1 Pain is 100% an output of the brain

 Do you know your pain experience comes 100% from your brain?
-Doesn’t matter if it’s dull, sharp, stabbing, or some mild soreness – it all comes from your brain.
+Doesn’t matter if it’s dull, sharp, stabbing, or a sore lower back – it all comes from your brain.
 That is not to say your pain is not real or that your pain is all in the head.